Irrawaddy dolphin: Taxonomy

-The word pesut comes from hearing the sound made from the dolphin exhaling from its blowhole.
+Etymology

+The species' name brevirostris is from the Latin meaning short-beaked.

 Description

 The Irrawaddy dolphin's colour is grey to dark slate blue, paler underneath, without a distinctive pattern.
 The dorsal fin is small and rounded behind the middle of the back.
 The forehead is high and rounded; the beak is lacking.
 The front of its snout is blunt.
 The flippers are broad and rounded.
 The finless porpoise (Neophocaena phocaenoides) is similar and has no back fin; the humpback dolphin (Sousa chinensis) is larger, and has a longer beak and a larger dorsal fin.

 It ranges in weight from 90 to 200 kg with a length of 2.3 m at full maturity.
 Maximum recorded length is 2.75 m of a male in Thailand.

 The Irrawaddy dolphin is similar to the beluga in appearance, though most closely related to the killer whale.
 It has a large melon and a blunt, rounded head, and the beak is indistinct.
 Its dorsal fin, located about two-thirds posterior along the back, is short, blunt, and triangular.
 Dorsal fin shapes differ from one Irrawaddy dolphin to another.
 The flippers are long and broad.
 These dolphins are usually two-toned, with the back and sides being gray to bluish-gray and the belly lighter.
 Unlike any other dolphin, the Irrawaddy's U-shaped blowhole is on the left of the midline and opens towards the front of the dolphin.
 Its short beak appears very different from those of other dolphins, and its mouth is known for having 12-19 peg-like teeth on each side of the jaws.